A Characteristic Function for Shapley-Value-Based Attribution of Anomaly Scores: Abstract

 \section{Abstract}

-Anomaly localization is an essential problem as anomaly detection is.
-Because a rigorous localization requires a causal model of a target system, practically we often resort to a relaxed problem of \emph{anomaly interpretation}, for which we are to obtain meaningful attribution of anomaly scores to input features.
-In this paper, we investigate the use of the Shapley value for anomaly interpretation.
-We focus on the semi-supervised anomaly detection and newly propose a characteristic function, on which the Shapley value is computed, specifically for anomaly scores.
-The idea of the proposed method is approximating the absence of some features by minimizing an anomaly score with regard to them.
-We examine the performance of the proposed method as well as other general approaches to computing the Shapley value in interpreting anomaly scores.
-We show the results of experiments on multiple datasets and anomaly detection methods, which indicate the usefulness of the Shapley-based anomaly interpretation toward anomaly localization.
+In anomaly detection, the degree of irregularity is often summarized as a real-valued anomaly score.
+We address the problem of attributing such anomaly scores to input features for interpreting the results of anomaly detection.
+We particularly investigate the use of the Shapley value for attributing anomaly scores of semi-supervised detection methods.
+We propose a characteristic function specifically designed for attributing anomaly scores.
+The idea is to approximate the absence of some features by locally minimizing the anomaly score with regard to the to-be-absent features.
+We examine the applicability of the proposed characteristic function and other general approaches for interpreting anomaly scores on multiple datasets and multiple anomaly detection methods.
+The results indicate the potential utility of the attribution methods including the proposed one.